microweber-dev/screen/README.md

 Web site screenshot tool based on PHP and [PhanotomJS](http://phantomjs.org/ "")

-You can use it to take screenshots for resting or monitoring service
+You can use it to take screenshots for testing or monitoring service

 Usage
 ======